Enjoy the Cuban beaches all year round

 These are the official internet rooms of Cuba’s telecommunications company, ETECSA.
 They are a bit like internet cafes, only they don’t sell any food or drink, it is basically an office space with computers, which is open to the public.
 They are open from 8.30 in the morning until 7pm in the evening, 7 days a week.
 There are 2 in Miramar district and 2 in Vedado, one of them in the Focsa building, which is the highest residential building in Havana.

 Where else you can use the Internet in Cuba

-UPDATE JULY 2015: Now one hour of internet card costs 2CUC.
-Also more public WIFI points are available around Cuba.
-For example in Havana, Vinales, Trinidad, Cienfuegos, Matanzas, Santiago de Cuba, Holguin and more.
+UPDATE January 2018: Now one hour of internet card costs 1CUC for one hour.
+Many public WIFI points are available around all Cuba.

 Skype is unreliable, mainly because of the slow internet speeds, if you want to try and use it, then pay the extra to use the internet in a hotel, which is slightly faster than in the Nauto rooms.